haxsaw/hikaru/README.rst

            spec=PodSpec(containers=[Container(name='web', image='kiamol/ch02-hello-kiamol')]))

-It is entirely possible to load YAML into Python, tailor it, and then send it back to YAML; hikaru can round-trip YAML through Python and then back to the equivalent YAML.
+It is entirely possible to load YAML into Python, tailor it, and then send it back to YAML; Hikaru can round-trip YAML through Python and then back to the equivalent YAML.

 The pieces of complex objects can be created separately and even stored